KFreon/KaelsKabbage/content/posts/25-blazor-net5/index.md

 # Dayta/Dahta
 Databinding is available in Blazor and seems pretty cool.
-It's a bit undiscoverable though, like forms look like:
+It's a bit undiscoverable though.
+Below is a form:
 ``` html
 <EditForm>
   <DataAnnotationsValidator />